chaintope/esplora-tapyrus/doc/usage.md

 $ tapyrusd -server=1 -txindex=0 -prune=0
 ```

-### ElectrsTapyrus configuration
+### Esplora Tapyrus configuration

-ElectrsTapyrus can be configured using command line, environment variables and configuration files (or their combination).
+Esplora Tapyrus can be configured using command line, environment variables and configuration files (or their combination).
 It is highly recommended to use configuration files for any non-trivial setups since it's easier to manage.
 If you're setting password manually instead of cookie files, configuration file is the only way to set it due to security reasons.

 ### Configuration files and priorities